-(8) "Unincorporated nonprofit association" means an unincorporated organization, consisting of [two] or more members joined by mutual consent pursuant to an agreement written, oral, or inferred from conduct, for one or more common, nonprofit purposes that is not a trust, a marriage, domestic partnership, common law relationship or other domestic living arrangement, or that is formed under any other statute that governs the organization and operation of unincorporated associations.
+2 (7) "State" means a state of the United States, the District of Columbia, Puerto Rico, consisting of [two] or more members joined by mutual consent pursuant to an agreement written, oral, or inferred by conduct, for a common, nonprofit purpose that is not a trust [, a cooperative, domestic partnership] or that is formed under any other statute that governs the organization and operation of unincorporated associations.
 The term does not include joint tenancy, tenancy in common, or tenancy by the entireties even if the co-owners share use of the property for a nonprofit purpose.
 An association may engage in profit-making activities but any profits from such activities must be used or set aside for the association's nonprofit purposes.